triptu/go-lox-interpreter/playground/README.md

 - Write lezer grammar for lox, to use it for syntax highlighting in code mirror.
 I tried this but it was quite complex and didn't seem worth the effort.
 Currently, I've done two things on top of JS' language pack to make the experience nicer -
     - added lox based code snippets for autocomplete which overrides the js ones
     - added a view plugin to syntax highlight lox keywords not present in the js grammar
+- Use Tailwind v4 instead of the current [Tailwind Lite](https://tailwind-lite.com/), this will signicantly reduce the size of the bundle but it's not supported in build [yet](https://bun.sh/docs/bundler/fullstack#this-is-a-work-in-progress).